ibm-cloud-docs/EventStreams/quick_setup_guide.md

 You can only increase the partition number, not decrease it.

-The expected status codes are as follows:
+The expected status codes are as:
     - 202: Update topic request was accepted.
     - 400: Invalid request JSON or number of partitions is invalid.
     - 404: Topic specified does not exist.